redox-os/rfcs/text/0000-coprocess.md

 Any memory syscall that adds new execute permission, will need to be forbidden outside PKRU == ALL.
 This can either be checked explicitly by the kernel by reading PKRU, or if [virtual memory capabilities](https://gitlab.redox-os.org/redox-os/rfcs/-/merge_requests/22), by assigning a user protection key to capability arrays as well.
+Protection keys for usermode pages similarly apply in the kernel, so this is possible.
 Operations like execv will thus need to occur via redox-rt, which internally needs to switch to master mode.

 Redox-rt will obviously need to be dynamically linked for this to work.